UoB-COMSM0110/2023-group-22/README.md

 | invalid end interface home button y | EHY_2 | y < 282 or y > 327 |

 By using equivalence partitioning testing in combination with other testing techniques, we ensured that our game functioned as intended, providing a smooth and enjoyable experience for the players.

 # Process
 In developing our game, our goal was not only to create an enjoyable and engaging experience for players but also to thoroughly understand and apply the principles of good software engineering.
 To achieve this, our team embraced the Agile methodology and integrated its key principles into our workflow.

 Our team consisted of five members: Joyee, Shannon, Henry, Yu, and Luis.
 Each member took on specific roles and responsibilities to ensure a well-structured and efficient workflow:

-1. Joyee: Main project manager and lead     developer, overseeing the overall progress, integrating the work of other developers, and merging the code when a team member moved a task to "TO MERGE" on the Trello board.
+1. Joyee: Main project manager and lead     developer, overseeing the overall progress, integrating the work of other developers, and merging the code when a team member moved a task to "To merge" on the Trello board.
 2. Shannon: Vice project manager and main developer, collaborating with Joyee in project management, sharing decision-making responsibilities, and contributing to development.
 3. Henry: Main developer and sprite designer, responsible for implementing game features and creating visual assets.
 4. Yu: Developer and tester, handling a smaller part of development and ensuring the quality of the final product.